UncleAcid1/Voidcalls/README.md

 -Exponentially small spawn rate so it's actually a surprise to see one.

--Walking/getting chased into touching Notexture takes you to the Solitude dimension which is similar to the skylands/aether but the islands are huge and more flat and stack ontop of each other.
-Made entirely out of err.soil blocks which are grainy black blocks.
+-Walking/getting chased into touching Nearsighted takes you to the Solitude dimension which is similar to the skylands/aether but the islands are huge and more flat and stack ontop of each other.
+Made entirely out of bedrock blocks.
 Sky is dim and it is very difficult to see.
-No fall damage.
-You must drop down far enough to land in the notexture water blocks and you get sent back to your respawn anchor.
+You must drop down far enough to land in the "blocks" and you get sent back to your respawn anchor.

--Will despawn at noon everyday.

 ### Subjugate/Integrity (UNIMPLEMENTED)